bicknell/DCC-Mobile-Decoder/software/reference/Breadboard-1.X/FEATURES.md

   - Valid values are 1-127.
   - Used when CV29 bit 5 is 0.

-- CV7 Manufacturer's Version
+- CV7 Manufacturer's Version *READ ONLY*
   - Stores the version number of the decoder.
   - Currently always 167.

-- CV8 Manufacturer's ID
+- CV8 Manufacturer's ID *READ ONLY*
   - Stores the manufacturer's ID number assigned by the NMRA.
   - Currently always 13 for "Public Domain and DIY".